Photo by Innerbody Research

 ---|---|---|

 In terms of shipping, orders over $20 ship for free, and those that don’t will cost around $5.
 The return policy is the same length as those from most of our other picks — 30 days.
-Only Physician's Choice and Live Conscious beat the rest with policies of 60 and 365 days, respectively.
+(Only Transparent Labs (45 days) is better than the rest.)

 Photo by Innerbody Research

 Youtheory Ashwagandha Liquid is a 12-pack case of packets filled with a blueberry-flavored KSM-66 ashwagandha drink.
-This 600mg (30mg withanolides) option is great for those who have trouble swallowing pills or chewing gummies, as its dosing is identical to two of our other top picks — Transparent Labs and Live Conscious ZenWell.
+This 600mg (30mg withanolides) option is great for those who have trouble swallowing pills or chewing gummies, as its dosing is identical to some of our other top picks, like our choice from Transparent Labs.

 Photo by Innerbody Research

 The big drawback of this product is its cost.
-Upfront, the $21 price doesn’t seem too bad, but with only 12 doses per pack, you’re paying $1.75 per serving.
-This is far more than any of our other picks; the next closest cost per serving is Physician’s Choice at $0.93 — almost a dollar less.
-On top of that, subscriptions are no longer available to reduce Youtheory’s costs.
+Up-front, the $21 price doesn’t seem too bad, but with only 12 doses per pack, you’re paying $1.75 per serving.
+This is far more than any of our other ashwagandha-only picks.
+In comparison, the one-time purchase per-serving cost of our pick from Transparent Labs is $0.33 — a difference of $1.42.
+Thankfully, Youtheory has recently added a subscription option where you can save 15% (making each 12-pack $17.84) and get free shipping.

-Then, to make the price matter worse, if you don’t spend $40 to get free shipping, you’ll be charged a flat rate of $14.99.
-Buying two boxes of Youtheory’s Ashwagandha Liquid would put you over this threshold (and it’s only about $6 more than you’d be spending anyway with shipping), so it could be worth investing in at least two boxes if you plan on using them.
+If you don’t subscribe or spend $40 to get free shipping, you’ll be charged a flat rate of $14.99.
+Buying two boxes of Youtheory’s Ashwagandha Liquid would put you over this threshold (and it’s only about $6 more than you’d be spending anyway with shipping), so — if you don’t want to subscribe — it could be worth investing in at least two boxes if you plan on using them.

-You can return unopened products within 30 days of purchase, but there’s another shipping-related caveat here: it’s unclear whether or not you’d be reimbursed for the initial cost of shipping, and you’ll have to pay another $14.99 for return shipping.
-So, we recommend being very sure that you want Youtheory’s products first before committing.
+You can return unopened products within 30 days of purchase, but there’s another shipping-related caveat: it’s unclear if you’re reimbursed for the initial cost of shipping (for single purchases), and you’ll have to pay another $14.99 for return shipping.
+So, we recommend being very sure that you want Youtheory’s products before committing.

 The products in this section were once among our top picks but have since been dethroned by others.
 However, they’re still recommendable in one way or another, so we compiled them here as honorable mentions.